vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 All metrics are `float64` values, and are expected to be non-negative.
 Metrics are identified by names (`lag`, `loadavg`, etc.)

+{{< info >}}
+The `v21` throttler supports multi-metrics.
+Up till `v20`, the throttler would only monitor and operate by a single metric, which is either replication lag or a custom query.
+With `v21` multiple metrics are being monitored and used at the same time. `v21` and `v20` throttlers are compatible and a shard can run tablets of both versions at the same time.
+{{</ info >}}

 ### Thresholds

 A metric value can be _good_ or _bad_.
 Each metric is assigned a threshold.
 Below that threshold, the metric is _good_.
 As of the threshold (equal or higher), the metric is deemed _bad_.
 The higher the metric, the worse it is.